 The Company re-evaluates the transaction price in each reporting period and as uncertain events are resolved or other changes in circumstances occur.
 The Company determined that the transaction price at the inception of the Gilead Agreement consisted of the upfront payment of \$45.0 million and \$3.0 million in additional fees.
-Upon the achievement of research milestones and additional fees related to target reservations, \$32.0 million in variable consideration was added to the transaction price, and a cumulative effect was recorded as revenue in the period the transaction price increased.
+Upon the achievement of research milestones and additional fees related to target reservations, \$41.0 million in variable consideration, which includes \$6.5 million from achievements during the three months ended February 28, 2023, was added to the transaction price, and a cumulative effect was recorded as revenue in the period the transaction price increased.
 The transaction price is recognized as collaboration revenue using the cost-based input method over the estimated contract term of five years.

-For the three and six months ended May 31, 2022, the Company recognized collaboration revenue related to the Gilead Agreement of \$6.1 million and \$12.3 million, respectively, of which \$5.3 million and \$8.6 million, respectively, was included in deferred revenue as of November 30, 2021, and \$0.6 million and \$3.1 million, respectively, was related to activities satisfied in previous periods.
-For the three and six months ended May 31, 2021, the Company recognized collaboration revenue related to the Gilead Agreement of \$3.7 million and \$6.5 million, respectively, of which \$2.9 million and \$5.6 million, respectively, was included in deferred revenue as of November 30, 2020, and \$0.6 million and \$0.6 million, respectively, was related to activities satisfied in previous periods.
-As of May 31, 2022, deferred revenue related to the Gilead Agreement was \$34.8 million, of which \$17.0 million was current and includes \$1.5 million in contract assets representing the unbilled amount related to the research milestone recognized in May 2022.
-As of November 30, 2021, deferred revenue related to the Gilead Agreement was \$41.1 million, of which \$19.9 million was current.
-Additionally, as of November 30, 2021, \$6.0 million was recorded in accounts receivable representing the billed amount related to the research milestones recognized in November 2021.
+For the three months ended February 28, 2023, the Company recognized collaboration revenue related to the Gilead Agreement of \$7.4 million, of which \$2.8 million was included in deferred revenue as of November 30, 2022, and \$4.1 million was related to activities satisfied in previous periods.
+For the three months ended February 28, 2022, the Company recognized collaboration revenue related to the Gilead Agreement of \$6.2 million of which \$3.3 million was included in deferred revenue as of November 30, 2021, and \$2.5 million was related to activities satisfied in previous periods.
+As of February 28, 2023, deferred revenue related to the Gilead Agreement was \$21.5 million, of which \$16.3 million was current and includes \$5.0 million in contract assets representing the unbilled amount related to the research milestone recognized in February 2023.
+As of November 30, 2022, deferred revenue related to the Gilead Agreement was \$27.4 million, of which \$18.2 million was current.